 The Pupil Premium was introduced by the Coalition Government in April 2011.
-This additional funding is paid to schools in respect of their disadvantaged pupils:
+This additional funding is paid to schools in respect of their disadvantaged students:

-FSM is the main pupil level measure of deprivation available to schools and the link between FSM eligibility and school underachievement nationally is very strong.
+FSM is the main student level measure of deprivation available to schools and the link between FSM eligibility and school underachievement nationally is very strong.
 The academic abilities of our students are above the national average and this is reflected in our results.
-Schools receive Pupil Premium funding to support their eligible pupils and narrow the attainment gap between them and their peers.
+Schools receive Pupil Premium funding to support their eligible students and narrow the attainment gap between them and their peers.

-The Pupil Premium for 2012-13 was set by the Government at £600 per eligible pupil; with a smaller amount £250 paid to schools in respect of children whose parents are currently serving in the armed forces.
-The Pupil Premium for 2013-14 rose to £900 per eligible pupil.
-The Pupil Premium for 2014-15 will be £935 per eligible pupil.
+The Pupil Premium for 2012-13 was set by the Government at £600 per eligible student; with a smaller amount £250 paid to schools in respect of children whose parents are currently serving in the armed forces.
+The Pupil Premium for 2013-14 rose to £900 per eligible student.
+The Pupil Premium for 2016-17 is £935 per eligible student.

 The performance of Pupil Premium (PP) students at Stretford Grammar is significantly higher than similar students nationally in all of the key indicators and the Pupil Premium funding has accelerated the learning and enhanced the achievement of these students and many other identified cohorts.
 We set challenging targets for all of our students (including our PP students) and are focused upon narrowing the gap in achievement between this group and their peers.